Standard 3.4: Elections and Nominations

 Each state conducts its own separate election for President, giving the United States "arguably the most decentralized election administration of any advanced democracy" (Toobin, 2020b, p.
 37).
 States organize how and when people will vote—either on a designated Election Day (the first Tuesday in November for federal contests), before that day by mail-in absentee ballot, or through specific state-approved early voting procedures.
 Toobin notes that there are some 10,500 different voting jurisdictions in the country, many with their own rules and procedures for casting and counting ballots.

 In theory, free and fair elections that reflect the will of the people are a hallmark of American democracy.
-Yet as commentator Perry Bacon, Jr. (2021) has noted there are major structural features within the U.S. system for electing the President and members of Congress that make it less democratic, features that has help support the current political dominance of the Republican Party:
+Yet as commentator Perry Bacon, Jr. (2021) has noted there are major structural features within the U.S. system for electing the President and members of Congress that make it less democratic, features that has help support the growing political dominance of the Republican Party:

-- Fourth, voters tend to vote along party lines irregardless of the issues being raised by candidates in political campaigns.
+- Voters tend to vote along party lines irregardless of the issues being raised by candidates in political campaigns.
 In 2020, in only 16 out of 435 House districts did voters vote for one candidate for President from one party and another candidate for the House from the other party.

 In contemporary elections "Democrats win more people, Republicans win more places," writes commentator Ezra Klein (2021).
 In the 2020 election, Joe Biden won 551 counties and 81 million votes; Donald Trump won 2,588 counties and 74 million votes.
 The result, notes Klein, is that while the Democrats have a national majority, Republicans have greater control at state and local levels.